jpsecher/ds-gluster/readme.md

 # Swarm 1

-Objective: Deploy a Docker Swarm from scratch on AWS, using GlusterFS for persistent storage.
+Objective: Deploy a Docker Swarm from scratch on AWS where
+- there is secrets management via Vault.
+- there is persistent storage via GlusterFS.

 ## Plan